TIO NYC: Branaugh’s “Lear,” The Unkindest Cut – But Great Abs!

 Let’s just say Branagh’s was the “unkindest cut of all.”
 Yes, that quote is from The Bard’s “Julius Caesar,” but the slight applies.

 “Lear,” which generally runs about three emotionally draining hours got sliced and diced in this adaptation to a brisk two on the nose.
 Why the Holllywoodization of what is arguably Shakespeare’s greatest tragedy?
 Some critics speculate the cuts were designed to keep peeps from walking out.
 Others say Branagh, the lead and also the director, might have been aiming to demythologize the story, thus cutting it down to human proportions.
-Or was Branagh’s aim to focus on his ensemble cast and a story of a society in free fall, rather than one flawed individual crashing and burning out.
+Or was Branagh’s aim to focus on his ensemble cast and make the4 story be about a society in free fall, rather than one flawed individual crashing and burning out.

 Who knows.

-What we do know, however, is the result of the diet Branagh imposed on “Lear” was an emotionally stilted effort that left us void of the kaleidoscope of emotions, many dark, “King Lear”generally generates in its audience.
+What we do know, however, is the result of the diet Branaugh imposed on “Lear” was an emotionally stilted effort that left us void of the kaleidoscope of emotions, many black as pitch, “King Lear”generally generates in its audience.
 In other words Branaugh’s production felt bleached of its hard truths.

 We repeat: among the cognoscenti, uber brainy lit critics,”King Lear” is regarded as Shakespeare’s best tragedy – outranking “Hamlet.”
 If so, that arguably makes the tragedy the most important play by the most important playwright ever written in the English language.
 And why, in full plumage, does Lear’s story resonant so loudly for today’s audiences?